acmerobotics/Into-the-deep-24-25/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

-# SparkFun OTOS Quickstart for Roadrunner 1.0 Adit
+# SparkFun OTOS Quickstart for Roadrunner 1.0

 The SparkFun OTOS or Optical Tracking Odometry Sensor is an optical-based odometry sensor with an integrated IMU.
 This repository allows teams to integrate it into Roadrunner as a drop-in replacement.